 Driving during the winter is already hard enough and there’s no need to add another variable into the mix!
 Driving at night removes all chance of ice melting in the mid-day sun and actually increases the chances of ice as temperatures drop for the night.

 There’s also the big problem of visibility.
-Snowy conditions already make it difficult to see what’s in front of you on the road and darkness unless makes that worse.
-The other big problem at night are headlights.
-The white snow reflects lights and too many inexperienced drivers use their high-beams which end up blinding everyone.
+Snowy conditions already make it difficult to see what’s in front of you on the road, and darkness only makes things worse.
+The other big problem at night is headlights.
+The white snow reflects lights and too many inexperienced drivers use their high beams which end up blinding everyone.

 5. It’s All About Space